LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

     **Note**: The 'zlib.js' file was prepared by [browserfying](http://browserify.org/) the pako library.
 This is a process to bring the capabilities of the node.js library to the browser.
 For convenience and interest, I've included the node.js-based file called 'pako.js' which I used to create the 'zlib.js' package.
 Refer to 'pako.js' file for general instructions as to how I did this.

-* Access to the Thomson Reuters Advanced Distribution Server (ADS) version 3 with an enabled WebSocket service.
+* Access to the Thomson Reuters Advanced Distribution Server (ADS) version 3.2 or greater with an enabled WebSocket service.

 ## <a id="usage"></a>Usage